interactive-fiction-class/interactive-fiction-class.github.io/homeworks/commonsense-reasoning/commonsense-reasoning.md

 * Descriptions of your approaches for each of the above methods/variants.
 Try to make your descriptions detailed enough that another student could reimplement your approach from them.
 * An error analysis:
   - Find a couple examples your sentiment classifier gets wrong and discuss them.
   - Are there any examples that all of your classifiers get wrong?
-Whart do you notice about them?
+What do you notice about them?

 ### What parameters can your vary?
 Here are some ideas: